-50. Medals and Medal Ribbons are to be worn as laid down in Dress Regulations for Officers of the Army.
+50. Medals and Medal ribbons are to be worn as laid down in Dress Regulations for Officers of the Army, except that the length of the medal ribbons, when worn alone, will be half-inch in length.

 51. When Medals are worn in Service Dress (blue or khaki) the bar is to be so suspended as to cover the Medal Ribbons already attached to the garment.